stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 ### Data Writing Costs

-Writing data from the datastore incurs a runtime cost, in addition to any costs associated with MARF writes (which are simply counted as the integer number of times the MARF is written).
+Writing data to the datastore incurs a runtime cost, in addition to any costs associated with MARF writes (which are simply counted as the integer number of times the MARF is written).
 That runtime cost is _linear_ in the size of the written value (due to data serialization).